jimratliff/GenoMac-user/resources/docs_to_display_to_user/Helium_how_to_configure.md

 ## Why am I doing this interactively?
-Unlike other Mac apps and even, for example, the Waterfox browser, as far as I’ve been able to determine in my abbreviated investigation, Helium doesn’t expose its setting to scripting in a sufficiently easy-to-deduce way.
+Unlike other Mac apps and even, for example, the Waterfox browser, as far as I’ve been able to determine in my abbreviated investigation, Helium doesn’t expose its settings to scripting in a sufficiently easy-to-deduce way.
+Thus, the Hypervisor directs you to configure Helium settings interactively.
 (Helium won’t be my daily driver.
 Instead, it’s what I’ll use when I need to use a Chromium browser.)

 ## Make Helium active